Testosterone Replacement Therapy · For Men

 Based on your answers, we recommend a clinician consultation to discuss whether TRT is right for you.

-Answer: You complete a medical intake, your clinician orders labs if needed, and if appropriate a prescription is issued and fulfilled by a licensed pharmacy.
+You complete a medical intake, your clinician orders labs if needed, and — if appropriate — a prescription is issued and fulfilled by a licensed US pharmacy.

 Complete intake

-Share your symptoms and medical history in 2–3 minutes.
+Share your symptoms and medical history in 2–3 minutes — fully online, HIPAA-encrypted.

 Bloodwork